 We are Surety by NFP!
 We are able to bond all types in every state!
 Industry leaders since 1984.
 Call us at (800) 863-3210 or fill out the secure, online application!

-Who Should obtain Tax Bonds?
+Who Should obtain one?

 Tax Preparer Bond

 In total, there are four different types of bonds.
 The type that you’ll be required to purchase all depend on which products your business sells.
 If your company operates in the sale of multiple of these products, you’ll need to purchase a bond for each type.
-The first of these T bonds is one for cigarettes.
-If you sell cigarette and tobacco products, it’s required of you to purchase a cigarette tax (sales), which is designed to make sure that your company follows through on paying the necessary taxes on the products that you’re selling.
+The first of these bonds is one for cigarettes.
+If you sell cigarettes and tobacco products, it’s required of you to obtain a cigarette tax (sales), which is designed to make sure that your company follows through on paying the necessary taxes on the products that you’re selling.

-How Much Do Tax Bonds Cost?
+How Much Do They Cost?